Church of St Paul, Letchworth: History

-When Ebenezer Howard set up his first garden city in Letchworth in 1903 the Church of England gave little thought as to the spiritual needs of the citizens of the new town by building a central Anglican place of worship.
+When Ebenezer Howard set up his first garden city in Letchworth in 1903 the Church of England gave little thought to the spiritual needs of the citizens of the new town by building a central Anglican place of worship.
 The site being developed by Howard's First Garden City Ltd. crossed the parish boundaries of three local ancient village churches: St Mary's church, St Nicholas, Norton, and All Saints, Willian.
 When in 1917 the Revd Montagu Sharpin Swatman was appointed to the living of Willian he wished to set up a church in Letchworth's Pixmore area in the expectation of providing a more accessible church for the people of the new garden city, and to provide spiritual sanctuary from the war.
 He initially hoped to quickly install a temporary structure.
 However it became apparent this was not possible as the Church of England did not own land in the new development.

 Swatman called a meeting at the end of the war in November 1918 to discuss building a permanent church which was attended by 28 people who donated £29 5s.
 In 1919 the Diocese of St Albans bought a piece of land bought from the First Garden City Company.
 Swatman now had a site on which to build a church.
 It was decided to build a 'Victory Church' a functioning church which would also function as a memorial of the victory at the end of World War I. The architect Arthur Heron Ryan Tenison (1861-1930) was commissioned to produce a design described by Nikolaus Pevsner as "an ambitious project...
 A conventional Decorated Gothic style was adopted with flint walls and stone dressings with conventional gothic traceried windows."
 Tenison's design for the church was accepted for exhibition at the Royal Academy of Arts in 1921.
 A Garden City 'Victory' Church Appeal was launched in 1921 which by October had raised £2,000.
 At this time it was decided that the new church would be dedicated to St Paul.

 Eventually, through a variety of fund-raising activities £5,000 was raised from the parishioners of Willian as well as the residents of the new garden city.
 This allowed construction of the new church to begin, with the foundation stone being laid on 10 October 1923 by the Marchioness of Salisbury.
 Work on the first section of the building was completed including three and a half bays of the nave with arcades at the sides.
 This first section was consecrated by Michael Furse, the Bishop of St Albans on 3 May 1924.
 A tower was intended but was never built.